openstack-archive/sahara/doc/source/devref/plugin.spi.rst

 configure_cluster(cluster)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Configures cluster on provisioned by savanna VMs.
+Configures cluster on provisioned by Sahara VMs.
 In this function plugin should perform all actions like adjusting OS, installing required packages (including Hadoop, if needed), configuring Hadoop, etc.

 *Returns*: None